anilmainali/wilsonmar.github.io/_posts/2016-03-20-static-websites.md

 * <a target="_blank" href="http://myers.io/posts/">myers.io/posts</a>

 ## There is a downside

-Some feel git is a hassle to use.
+0. Some feel git is a hassle to use.

-Some prefer the WSIWYG editors like Microsoft Word over text editors and writing markdown code.
+0. Some prefer the WSIWYG editors like Microsoft Word over text editors and writing markdown code.

    However, <a target="_blank" href="https://cloudcannon.com/"> CloudCannon.com</a>
    enables users to create a Jekyll site that presents Visual Editor forms for editing text in context of background graphics.

+0. Since Jekyll and other static platforms are newer than WordPress, Drupal, etc. there are not as much of a diversity in themes and plug-ins available.

 ## Footnotes
 People who have commented on this include: